abelikt/rust_testing_frameworks/Readme.md

 Add a code template for a system test that calls processes;
 with other permissions; sudo, sudo -E; runs regex on stderr and stdout;
-injects stdtin; calls processes in sub-shells; call system management like systemd.
+injects stdin; calls processes in sub-shells; call system management like systemd.

-## Furhter Links
+## Further Links

 * https://asomers.github.io/mock_shootout/ Analysis of the author of mockall
 * https://nexte.st/ : cargo nextest